 Thousands of rail users in Cork disrupted by unofficial picket

-Rail staff at Kent and Mallow station have refused to pass unofficial picket lines
+Rail staff at Kent and Mallow station have refused to pass the unofficial pickets

 Thousands of rail travellers in Cork had to make alternative travel arrangements this morning when Bus Éireann staff mounted an unofficial picket at rail stations stopping train services.